mattearly/dmpower/README.md

 ### 8. Dev

-* Feel free to correct stuff and make pull requests.
+* Feel free to correct stuff and make pull requests, or just let me know by raising an Issue ticket thingy.

 [back to index](#0-index)